jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-loose-ideas.md

 Advanced Command Artices,
 2008-08

-A clause has a unary relation with its parameters, because you do not want to see the clause as a command in the classes of a clause's parameters.
+A nested command has a unary relation with its parameters, because you do not want to see the nested command as a command in the classes of a nested command's parameters.

 JJ